Services We Provide

 ACT is a "Third Wave" therapy that aims to help clients develop cognitive and behavioral strategies to increase psychological flexibility in the service of building a rich, full and meaningful life.
 ACT focuses on skill building in three main areas: (1) Defusion: Distancing from & letting go of unhelpful thoughts, beliefs, and memories (2) Acceptance: Making room for painful feelings, urges, and sensations by allowing them to come & go without a struggle (3) Contact with the present moment: Engaging fully with your here-and-now experience with an attitude of openness and curiosity.
 The objective of ACT is to be present for whatever life brings us and to be available to uncomfortable feelings.
 Clients can expect an equal balance of skill-building through experiential exercises in session, as well as thorough clarification of personal values in order to make lasting behavior changes.

-Click [here] to read Living a Rich, Full and Meaningful Life During a Pandemic: The Power of Acceptance in Turning Pain to Purpose, a blog by Ally Fischman.
+Click [here] to read Living a Rich, Full and Meaningful Life During a Pandemic: The Power of Acceptance in Turning Pain to Purpose, a blog by Ally Fischman, MS, LCMHC, NCC.

 Brainspotting